blinksh/blink/docs/advanced/advanced-mosh.md

 mosh -P 1234 remote
 ```

 Replacing `1234` with the port number of your remote SSH server.
-The Mosh sesion ends when you use the `logout` or `exit` commands.
+The Mosh session ends when you use the `logout` or `exit` commands.

 ## Mosh and Command History

 Due to Mosh's predictive local echo and unique transmission methods it cannot maintain a history of previously used commands.
 To work around this shortcoming, you can use `tmux` or `screen`.

-## A World About Firewalls and Ports
+## A Word About Firewalls and Ports

 Most system administrators open port `22` via TCP to SSH.
 Since Mosh uses UDP, you'll need to open UDP ports `60000` through `61000` for the SSP packets.
 This range opens one thousand ports which is more than enough but, if you only plan to make a few Mosh connections you can enable a smaller range, for example ports `60000` through `60005`,  that leaves room for five simultaneous sessions.
 You can also specify the UDP port with the `-p` option on the `mosh` command if you wish to use an entirely different range.